SmartTokenLabs/TokenScript/doc/design_paper.md

 Such integration needs, poorly addressed by adding accounts, are easily found in healthcare, retail and almost every web-based business.
 Today, we are still adding more and more accounts to address the growing integration needs.
 It's a case of hammering every problem down as if it is a nail.
 The following chapters will demonstrate that integration through token, not account, is the solution.

-Similiarly, the web doesn't have a builtin mechanism for ownership, transfer of value and trading.
+Similarly, the web doesn't have a built-in mechanism for ownership, transfer of value and trading.

 Taking the car story further, a car seller would need to post the car information on a website, creating yet another account on the way.
-The buyer cannot click "buy" and acquire the ownership proof, compulsory insurance, unused service quota and so like in one go.
-These has to be done separately, using easily tampered paper proofs and forms.
-Even payment has to be done separately.
-The process starts at web and ends somewhere else.
+The buyer cannot click "buy" and acquire the ownership proof, compulsory insurance, unused service quota and so like in one go, and have payment processed.
+All these actions have to be done separately, using easily-tampered paper proofs and forms.
+The process starts at the web and ends somewhere else.

 In contrast, the same process on blockchain would be automatic, fraud-proof[^attestations] and atomic[^atomic].

-[^attestations]: the method to provide cryptographically signed attestations as a condition for transaction is discussed later in the "Attestation" chapter.
+[^attestations]: the method to provide cryptographically signed attestations as a condition for a transaction is discussed later in the "Attestation" chapter.

-[^atomic]: In blockchain terms, an atomatic transaction either happens or not.
+[^atomic]: In blockchain terms, an atomic transaction either happens or not.
 If well defined, it's not impossible for a buyer to have successfully paid for a car yet not getting the ownership token, or only have transferred the car's ownership but not the compulsory insurance on it.

-These missing features of the web are the well known functions of blockchain.
-The virtual wedding of this perfect fit couple requires a virtual exchange of tokens, or what this paper call "tokenisation".
+These missing features of the web are the well-known functions of the blockchain.
+The virtual wedding of this perfect fit couple requires a virtual exchange of tokens, or what this paper called "tokenisation".

 Tokens seamlessly go across systems, carries their trading rules and user interfaces and business context.

 ## Example: Car Ownership Token

-The following example, a car ownership, is a successfully tokenised ....
+The following example, a car ownership token, is a successfully tokenised ....
 [Edit: explain the elements]

     +----------------------------------------------------------+
     |                                                          |